Río Grande, Tierra del Fuego: Climate

 Rio Grande's climate is strongly influenced by the ocean: generally quite cool, and sometimes very windy.
-It has a subantarctic climate (Köppen Dfc; very rare for the Southern Hemisphere) or a subpolar oceanic climate (Köppen Cfc) depending on the isotherm used, with cool temperatures year round.
+It has a subpolar oceanic climate (Köppen Cfc) bordering on a subantarctic climate very rare for the Southern Hemisphere, with cool temperatures year round.

 It also closely borders on a cold semi-arid climate (Köppen BSk) and a tundra climate (Köppen ET).
-Temperatures in the warmest months, January and February average 11 °C while temperatures in the coolest month average 0 °C. With a mean temperature of -0.3 C in the coldest month, Río Grande has the coldest mean monthly temperature amongst cities in Argentina.
+Temperatures in the warmest months, January and February average 11 °C while temperatures in the coolest month average 0 °C. With a mean temperature of -0.3 C in the coldest month, Río Grande has the coldest mean monthly temperature among cities in Argentina.
 Precipitation is low at around 330 mm.
 Also, due to its latitude, the length of the day varies tremendously across the year.
 Winter days can have as few as seven hours of sunlight, while summer days stretch to seventeen hours.

 Frost occurs throughout the year, and winter temperatures can remain below freezing for relatively long periods of time.
-As such, the frost free period is very short with the first date of frost being February 23 and the last date of frost being November 22.
+As such, the frost free period is very short with the first date of frost being 23 February and the last date of frost being 22 November.
 During the summer, conditions are generally very windy and cloudy, and nights remain cold.
 Freak snowfalls can occur even in midsummer.
-The highest recorded temperature was 30.8 °C on February 4, 2019.
-It is believed that this is the southernmost recorded instance where temperatures exceed 30 °C. The lowest recorded temperature was -22.2 °C on July 19, 1984.
+The highest recorded temperature was 30.8 °C on 4 February 2019.
+It is believed that this is the southernmost recorded instance where temperatures exceed 30 °C. The lowest recorded temperature was -22.2 °C on 19 July 1984.